jbmoe/Mapito/README.md

 ---

 Thank you for choosing Mapito for your type-to-type mapping needs!
 If you have any questions or need further assistance, feel free to reach out.
 Happy coding!

+## Note on Alpha Version

+Please be aware that Mapito is currently in the alpha stage, which means it's still undergoing early testing and development.
+As a result, changes may occur in subsequent releases as I refine and improve the library based on user feedback and requirements.